 Over 80% of those in the education profession in the U.S. are prepared in colleges of education, many with 100-200 year roots in the study of learning sciences, working interactively with P-12 teachers in schools.
-As the CASCLS initiative at MSU continues to grow, it represents a new mind-set in how we approach the learning sciences and prepare professional educators.
-This mind-set is a necessary response by the profession to the increasing complexity of teaching and learning.
+As the CASCLS initiative at MSU continues to grow, it represents a new mindset in how we approach the learning sciences and prepare professional educators.
+This mindset is a necessary response by the profession to the increasing complexity of teaching and learning.

-Contacts: Dr. Deb Jensen, deb.jensen@minotstateu.edu; 1 (800) 777-0750, CASCLS Director Dr. Lisa Borden-King, lisa.borden-king@minotstateu.edu, CASCLS Field Director
+Contacts: Dr. Lisa Borden-King, lisa.borden-king@minotstateu.edu, CASCLS Field Director